-With a flight time of around an hour and a half, Penang could be the answer to your quest for an affordable mini-break.
+Penang in Malaysia could be the answer to your quest for an affordable mini-break from Kuala Lumpur.
 If you book two to three weeks in advance you can get a relatively cheap flight and, once there, a world of sightseeing and beach-life awaits.

 **This post is a guest post and contains sponsored links**